 By contrast, my pleasure when I’m playing for other people is to find something that pleases them and me both, which may be a song I would not have the slightest interest in singing if they were not there.
 Which, in numerous instances, was “The Boxer.”

 I hadn’t heard that song (or at least hadn’t noticed it) before getting to Europe in the late 1970s.
-I inevitably knew some of Simon simon and garfunkeland Garfunkel’s music, could play “Sounds of Silence,” had heard “Bridge Over Troubled Waters,” “America,” “Mrs. Robinson,” “Me and Julio,” and some other stuff, and we even had the Bookends album at home.
-But “The Boxer” was part of my European experience, along with “Heart of Gold” — and in both cases, that experience was hearing amateurs and other street performers singing those songs in their various voices, with their various skills.
+I inevitably knew some of Simon and Garfunkel’s music, could play “Sounds of Silence,” had heard “Bridge Over Troubled Waters,” “America,” “Mrs. Robinson,” “Me and Julio,” and some other stuff, and we even had the Bookends album at home.
+But “The Boxer” was part of my European experience, along with “Heart of Gold” (which I hope I never hear again) — and in both cases, that experience was hearing buskers and infinite amateur guitarists singing those songs in their various voices, with their various skills.